gregrossc/DOTNETCORE-UserID-CRUD/README.md

 # ASPNETCORE-USERID-CRUD
 Template starter files for User Identity &amp; CRUD functionality for future projects using PostgreSQL.
-The following is a mock TRT clinic CRUD application.
+The following example is a mock TRT clinic CRUD application.

 General Instructions for setting up/generating Asp.net Core Identity for PostgreSQL with CRUD functionality